 Information about members is provided as a member service to assist members.
 As noted above, all NBIA staff are aware of the requirements in terms of protecting the privacy of personal information.
-If you would like to check what information is held in regards to your business or you, you can contact the Membership Services Section of the NBIA by telephoning: 07 3899 6100.
+If you would like to check what information is held regarding your business or yourself, you can contact the Membership Services Section of the NBIA by telephoning: 07 3899 6100.

 Under no circumstances will NBIA sell or receive payment for licensing or disclosing your personal information.